Skip to main content

 Poplar Bluff, Missouri · FDIC Cert #19212

-First Mw Bank of the Ozarks is an FDIC-insured bank (Certificate #19212) with $712M in total assets and $618M in total deposits as of the Q2 2024 Call Report.
-Headquartered in Poplar Bluff, Missouri, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 0.94%.
-BankHealthData assigns a composite Health Grade of D (40/100).
+This is the FDIC profile for First Mw Bank of the Ozarks, an FDIC-insured bank (Certificate #19212) with $712M in total assets and $618M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in Poplar Bluff, Missouri, the bank maintains a Tier 1 capital ratio of 10.69% (Well-Capitalized) and a nonperforming loan ratio of 0.94%.
+BankHealthData assigns a composite Health Grade of C (64/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 First Mw Bank of the Ozarks (FDIC cert 19212) is a community bank — $712M in total assets, $618M in deposits, serving the Poplar Bluff, Missouri area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.

-Tier 1 capital ratio is not disclosed in the most recent Call Report — unusual but possible for new institutions or those filing under specific regulatory exemptions.
+Capital position is adequate: Tier 1 capital ratio of 10.69% meets the 8% well-capitalized threshold but does not provide substantial buffer above it.
+Adequate capital is regulatory-acceptable but leaves less room for absorbing unexpected losses.
 Asset quality is normal: non-performing loan ratio of 0.94% sits in the typical 0.5-2% range for healthy U.S. banks.
 Some NPL is unavoidable in any meaningful lending portfolio.
 Liquidity is thin: 12.2% liquid-asset ratio.
 Banks with thin liquidity buffers can face stress during deposit-outflow events or asset-quality shocks.

 Profitability is strong: return on assets of 1.68% is well above the 1.0% benchmark most analysts use as the threshold for a healthy bank.
 Strong ROA usually reflects disciplined cost management, healthy net interest margins, or both.
-Health-score trend is declining materially over the most recent quarters.
-Declining trends warrant attention — banks in this pattern often face follow-on regulatory engagement and elevated supervisory scrutiny.
-First Mw Bank of the Ozarks carries a composite BankHealth grade of D (40/100) as of the 2024-06 Call Report filing.
+Health-score trend is mildly negative across recent quarters.
+Mild declines can reflect either specific quarterly events (large one-time provisions, deposit shifts) or the early stages of broader pressure.
+First Mw Bank of the Ozarks carries a composite BankHealth grade of C (64/100) as of the 2024-06 Call Report filing.
 The grade combines capital ratios (Tier 1), asset quality (non-performing loans), liquidity, and profitability into a single signal.

 Source: FDIC BankFind API — Call Report data.